 Below are the established iterations of the matte dial with links to each page, which you can also access through the drop down menu.
-Credit for establishing this system and its upkeep goes to Springer on TRF and Bill on PursitSPro.
-Thank them when you get a chance!
+Credit for establishing this system goes to Springer on TRF and Bill on PursitSPro.

 Top Picture Credit: Bazamu